junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 Dean takes a bite at the dinner, noticing the stare now.
 Scooting over on the sofa, he leaves half the space empty.
 A silent invite.

 It turns out ghosts can sit -- or at least, make the posture that looks like so.
 Cas sits on the empty side of the sofa, carefully not touching the spaces taken by Dean.
-He looks at the TV.
+He looks at the screen.

 There are some baseball game playing on it right now.

-Dean looks at it, but soon finds he's totally not following the game.
+Dean looks at it too, but soon finds he's totally not following the game.
 Not the points of the two sides, not even who are the two teams.

-He glances at Cas from the corner of his eyes.
-He clears his throat.
+He glances at Cas from the corner of his eyes far too many times.
+Dean clears his throat.
 "Did you use to watch games like this?"

-"I don't watch sports often," Cas tells him.
+"I don't watch sports often," Cas tells him, turning his head.
 "My brother, Jimmy, was more interested.
 He used to take Amelia and Claire to live games if they happened to be in the town and they had an available weekend.
 I think Claire loved it too."

 "What do you watch then?"
 Dean finds himself curious to know.